Masseteric nerve

-The masseteric nerve is a nerve of the face.
-It is a branch of the mandibular nerve (CN V_{3}).
-It passes through the mandibular notch to reach masseter muscle.
+The masseteric nerve is a motor branch of the mandibular nerve (CN V_{3}).
+It arises in the infratemporal fossa and passes through the mandibular notch to reach masseter muscle.
 It provides motor innervation the masseter muscle, and sensory innervation to the temporomandibular joint.
+The nerve is clinically relevant in surgical procedures involving the infratemporal region and in conditions affecting the muscles responsible for mandibular movement.

 Structure

 Origin

 The masseteric nerve is a branch of (the anterior division of) the mandibular nerve (CN V_{3}) (itself a branch of the trigeminal nerve (CN V)).'

 Course

 It passes laterally superior to the lateral pterygoid muscle, anterior to the temporomandibular joint, and posterior to the tendon of the temporalis muscle.
 It crosses (the posterior portion of) the mandibular notch alongside the masseteric artery before branching out upon the surface of the masseter muscle, then entering the muscle.'

 Distribution

 The masseteric nerve provides motor innervation the masseter muscle.
 It additionally sends articular (sensory) branches to the temporomandibular joint.'

 Clinical significance

 The masseteric nerve may be harvested and used to repair paralysis of the facial nerve (CN VII).